jack9966qk/comp90054-project-2/report/draft.md

 Combining the ideas above with Monte Carlo search algorithm leads to better results, which is expected because rather than the greedy approaches above, it simulates subsequent game states and anticipates risks such as dead ends.
 The agent performs slightly better than before, and beats `staff_team_top` occasionally.

+It is also worth mentioning that, due to the logic in decision tree, agents using mode selection are more likely to be defensive rather than offensive.
+When there is a contest between two of such agents, it is likely that both teams stays near at the border since both team choose to be defensive, resulting in ties.
+The mode selection could be further improved either by refining the logic, or adapting some algorithms such as reinforcement learning.